 301 and 302 redirects

-A redirect is used if you want to redirect your visitors from one page to the another.
+A redirect is used if you want to redirect your visitors from one page to another.
 You might do this for numerous reasons:

 - You’ve changed your domain name